bhavirdy/rrt-path-planner/README.md

 This script implements a 2D Rapidly-exploring Random Tree (RRT) path planner.
 Given a start and goal point and a list of rectangular obstacles, it finds a collision-free path and outputs the waypoints the robot should follow.

+RRT was chosen over PRM because this is a single-query problem (one start and one goal).

 ## Input Format

 Prepare your input in a text file (e.g., input.txt) with the following format: